-The redevelopment of previously developed (brownfield) land will be supported subject to all the following criteria:
+The redevelopment of previously developed (brownfield) land will be supported subject to meeting all the following criteria:

-- a) The new use would be compatible with the uses in the surrounding area. - b Any remedial works to remove contaminants are satisfactorily dealt with. - c) The proposal would lead to an enhancement in the character and appearance of the site and would not result in the loss of any land of high environmental value. - d) Safe and suitable access and parking arrangements would be provided to serve the new use. - e) The proposal would not conflict with national Green Belt policy.
+a) The new use would be compatible with the uses in the surrounding area.

+b) Any remedial works to remove contaminants are satisfactorily dealt with.

+c) The proposal would lead to an enhancement in the character and appearance of the site and would not result in the loss of any land of high environmental value.

+d) Safe and suitable access and parking arrangements would be provided to serve the new use.